Honduras has officially reopened airports and is now allowing international tourism to resume in the country as of August 17, 2020.

 All travelers entering Honduras must present a Covid test that was performed with negative results no older than 72 hours prior to arrival.

-Both PCR tests and Rapid Tests are permitted.
+PCR tests, Antigen, and Antibody Rapid Tests are permitted.

-Honduras is the only nation we are aware of that currently accepts rapid tests for entry, as most countries permit only PCR tests.
+Honduras is the only nation we are aware of that currently accepts rapid/antigen tests for entry, as most countries permit only PCR tests.

 Quarantine Requirements for Honduras